sdondley/Dist-Zilla-for-Beginners/intro.md

 ### Helping Users Install Your Software

-Though technology has helped us overcome the physical challenges of distributing software, that is only part of the battle.
-It usually isn’t enough to give someone a copy of the computer code you have written.
-You'll want to make sure it's easy for others to install and run your software.
+Though technology overcame physical barriers to distributing software, that's now only part of the battle.
+You have to make sure it's easy for others to install and run your software.

-Most users won't know the first thing about all the obscure commands required to get their copy of your software loaded onto their machine so it can be executed.
+Most users aren't going to know the obscure commands required to get your software loaded onto their machine so it can be executed.
 And even if they knew the commands to run, it’s a boring task and one that can be automated.
-And so almost all software today of any substantial complexity is accompanied by “installers,” programs designed to make it easy–or at least as easy as possible–to install and run your computer code on another machine.
+And so almost all software today of any substantial complexity is accompanied by “installers,” programs designed to make it easy–or at least as easy as possible–to install, configure and run your computer code on another machine.

-So we have to be sure to accompany out software with other software necessary to install, configuring and running the software on the end user’s machine.

 ### Getting Your Code to Run on Different Machines

-Unlike in the age of punch cards, your perl module probably isn't intended to be run just by you on your one computer.
-So your software distribution should also supply a suite of tests to ensure that your module will work as advertised on computers that could be much different from yours.
+Unlike punch card age, your perl module probably isn't intended to be run just by you on your one computer.
+So your software distribution should also supply a suite of tests to ensure that your module will work as advertised on other computers.
 You can program the installer to take the appropriate action if there is a problem with any of the tests.
 Hopefully, the problem can be entirely resolved by the installer automatically or at least allow for partial installation of your software.
 The installer should alert the users if any problems were encountered and help users fix them, if possible.

 ### Helping Users Find and Use Your Software